Department 2 – Dairy Cattle

 Department 2 and Department 10.2 Rules and Regulations

-8. NO exhibitor may have more than three (3) entries in each class.
+10. NO exhibitor may have more than three (3) entries in each class. only (1) entry per group class.

 18. DHIA production records for 150,000 lb.
 Class (Holsteins) 125,000 lb.
 Class (Other Breeds) will be checked.
 Production Class Animals cannot be shown in two classes.